 Many people turn a blind eye to their cat hunting, after all, they’re just doing what they’re good at.
 There are several good reasons why your cat should not hunt.

 - The huge loss of native wildlife has had a huge impact on local populations of species who are already suffering due to climate change and humans taking over more and more land for development.

 - There are very real risks of your cat contracting a contagious disease from an infected animal.
 Bear in mind that cats will often choose the weakest.
 These are usually the young, the old and the sick.
-Diseases include plague, tularemia, toxoplasmosis, lungworm, pseudorabies, salmonella and coccidiosis.
+Diseases include plague, tularemia, toxoplasmosis, lungworm, pseudorabies, salmonellosis and coccidiosis.

 - Still, on the weak, another reason the prey may be weak is due to poisoning, it is not uncommon for cats to develop secondary poisoning after ingesting a rodent that has been baited.
 Rodenticide poisoning in cats can be rapidly lethal.